In-patient luxury rehab center in Thailand

 What are the risk factors for drug addiction?

-Risk factors for drug addiction are biological, environmental, and developmental.
-Biological factors that increase the risk of drug addiction include genetic predisposition and being a male.
-At the same time, adolescents and young adults are also more likely to develop substance abuse addiction.
+The risk factors for drug addiction can be biological, environmental, and developmental.
+Biological factors that increase the risk of drug addiction include genetic predisposition and being male.
+Adolescents and young adults are also more likely to develop substance abuse addiction.

-Environmental risk factors for drug addiction include peer pressure, family history of drug abuse or growing up without structure and discipline or where substance use is considered normal, and exposure to social media where the use of certain substances is glorified.
-History of trauma, sexual abuse, neglect, and other negative experiences in the past can also increase the risk of addiction.
+Environmental risk factors for drug addiction include peer pressure, a family history of drug abuse or growing up without structure and discipline or where substance use is considered normal, and exposure to social media where certain substances are glorified.
+A history of trauma, sexual abuse, neglect, and psychological factors can also increase the risk of addiction.

 What is the difference between drug addiction and drug abuse?

-The difference between drug addiction and drug abuse is that drug abuse refers to any form of misuse or inadequate use of any drug or substance (including cigarettes, alcohol, and prescription medications), while drug addiction is the inability to stop using the drug despite the consequences it causes and efforts to quit.
+The difference between drug addiction and drug abuse is that drug abuse refers to misusing any drug or substance, including cigarettes, alcohol, and prescription medications.
+In contrast, drug addiction is the compulsive use and consumption of the drug despite the consequences it causes and efforts to quit.

-A good example of abusing drugs is having a prescription for some medications and then using them in higher doses or more frequently than recommended.
+A good example of abusing drugs is having a prescription for some medications and then consuming them in higher doses or more frequently than prescribed.

 Drug abuse is easier to stop compared to drug addiction.
-A person firmly decides to quit taking a certain substance.
-Drug addiction is more complicated than that.
-Even when a person decides they’re done and attempts to quit, their cravings and withdrawal symptoms are powerful and difficult to resist.
+A person may firmly decide to quit taking a specific substance.
+Drug addiction, however, is complex and complicated.
+Even when an individual attempts to stop, cravings and withdrawal symptoms are powerful and difficult to resist without immediate medical attention.

 person-holding-medication